 Describe the research comparing brain structures of transsexual males.
 What evidence is presented for anatomical differences?
-Carefully describe the brain structures that are implicated and how.
+Which brain structures are implicated and how.

-Describe the research comparing heterosexual and homosexual male anatomy.
+Research comparing heterosexual and homosexual male anatomy.
 What evidence do they present for anatomical differences?
-Again, specifically describe these brain structures and how they differ.
+How do these brain structures differ.

 Thought question: How might an understanding of the biology of sexual orientation enter into debate regarding LGBT rights?

 Up until a certain point, being homosexual was actually recognized as a mental illness in the diagnostic and statistical manual (DSM).
 Over time society has become more open to differences in sexual orientation and gay rights have spread more widely.
 Scientific advances have the potential to dispute myths such as “being gay is a choice”.
 Historically there have been places homosexuals went to get treatment in hopes of changing their sexual orientation—sometimes of their own volition because they were unhappy and more often through encouragement to change or persecution for living in such a way.
 Understanding the biological bases for these physiological differences in people spurred a different outlook and a fuller understanding of what is happening internally; which can be good, but it can also be damaging, depending on how it is used.
 A study was done before LeVay’s research, that also showed structural differences in the brain, but the study was taken in a completely different way.
-It was taken poorly by the gay community, as an afront or attempt to find something wrong with them; when the LeVay study found differences, it was celebrated by the gay community.
+It was taken poorly by the gay community, as an affront or attempt to find something wrong with them; when the LeVay study found differences, it was celebrated by the gay community.
 I will speculate that the fact that LeVay was openly gay played a role there.
 Scientific data can be manipulated into an argument for either side in such cases.
-A favorable argument for LGBT rights is that the structural differences are comparable to that of a women, linking sexual orientation to a region of the brain—if women are considered to have healthy brains then it would be tough to argue that it is only unhealthy if part of the male brain is similar to that of a women.
-Our species doesn’t depend on procreation at this point so there are few arguments against LGBT rights that hold credence.
+A favorable argument for LGBTQ+ rights is that the structural differences are comparable to that of a women, linking sexual orientation to a region of the brain—if women are considered to have healthy brains then it would be tough to argue that it is only unhealthy if part of the male brain is similar to that of a women.
+Our species doesn’t depend on procreation at this point so there are few arguments against LGBTQ+ rights that hold credence.
 Because we now have a clearer view on structural differences, treatment could be offered/designed and encouraged based on new scientific advances, further dividing the opposing sides.
-I think those with a moderate view or who misunderstand the situation may be quite enlightened by the information; those who are anti-LGBT rights will probably use the structural differences as fuel; and LGBT can take it as good, bad, or neutral depending on how they feel the knowledge will affect them as people.
-It’s a complicated subject for sure but I personally gained from the knowledge and have an improved outlook on the entire situation.
+I think those with a moderate view or who misunderstand the situation may be quite enlightened by the information; those who are anti-LGBTQ+ rights will probably use the structural differences as fuel; and LGBTQ+ can take it as good, bad, or neutral depending on how they feel the knowledge will affect them as people.

 Hines, Melissa.
 “Neuroscience and Sex/Gender: Looking Back and Forward.”
 The Journal of Neuroscience, vol. 40, no. 1, 2019, pp. 37–43., doi:10.1523/jneurosci.0750-19.2019.